LaunchCodeEducation/lchs/src/chapters/local-dev/vscode-intro.rst

 Next, click on the *Terminal* menu and select *New Terminal*.

 .. figure:: figures/terminal-menu.png
-   :alt: VSCode Terminal menu options.
+   :alt: VS Code Terminal menu options.
    :width: 70%

-   Open the terminal inside VSCode.
+   Open the terminal inside VS Code.

 We now have several different panels, buttons, and menus that allow us to edit, debug, and run our code.